 Symptoms:

 Symptoms of OCD can vary widely among individuals but often include intrusive thoughts related to contamination, harm, symmetry, or orderliness, as well as corresponding compulsive behaviors such as washing, checking, arranging, or counting.
 Other common symptoms may involve hoarding, repeating rituals, or seeking reassurance.
-These symptoms can cause significant distress and impairment in various areas of life, leading to avoidance behaviors and difficulties in social and occupational functioning.
+These symptoms can lead to considerable distress, affecting many aspects of life.
+They often result in avoidance behaviors, making it hard to engage in everyday activities.
+This can create challenges in both social and professional environments, further impairing overall functioning.

 The compulsive behavior temporarily relieves the anxiety, but the obsession and anxiety soon return, causing the cycle to begin again.

-Most people with OCD experience both obsessive thoughts and compulsions, but one may be less obvious than the other.
+Most people with OCD experience both obsessive thoughts and compulsions, but one may be less evident than the other.

 Some common obsessions that affect people with OCD include: